LisaBuxton/EPF_RUDN_Mars-Project-2021/README.md

 ![image](https://user-images.githubusercontent.com/80962680/112121878-03e12300-8bc0-11eb-81a5-a00dba3ff93c.png)

-This map shows the luminosity intensity on Mars on a specific time of the year (as the north pole is much more illuminated as for the south pole) So here as well this map could be improved.
+This map shows the luminosity intensity on Mars on a specific time of the year (as the north pole is much more illuminated than the south pole) So here as well this map could be improved.
 This map has been created within our code based on a grid of points covering all the surface of Mars.
 The function in our program that creates this map is called "create_maxsolarangle" and the grid you need for the code to run has been uploaded in the github repositery as "mars_fishnet".
 The values of this map range bewteen 0 (light areas) and 90 degrees (dark areas) and shows the value of the sun angle troughout the day across the surface of Mars.

 For a better visualisation, we also added another map showing the surface of Mars.
 This map has no data and its only purpose is to get a better visualisation of the final areas selected by the program at the end.
 We were not able to upload it due to the size limit on github but here is the link of the map if you want to dowload it : https://astrogeology.usgs.gov/search/map/Mars/Viking/MDIM21/Mars_Viking_MDIM21_ClrMosaic_global_232m